-This section was inspired by the citations list at the end of a paper used by the listed inventors as a provisional patent, that preceded that patent.
+The citations list inspired this section at the end of a paper used by the listed inventors as a provisional patent that preceded that patent.
 The paper was Scalable Attribute-Value Extraction from Semi-Structured Text (pdf).

 I sometimes like to start looking through the documents I see listed as citations or footnotes in a paper I find interesting.
 As I started looking at the documents in that paper, I found many of them to be very interesting.

 And then an idea struck me.

 Rather than me trying to take just one or two of these papers, I’d share the process.
-Since the original paper was a PDF without any links to it, the chances of most people exploring those links were very limited.
+Since the original paper was a PDF without any links to it, the chances of most people exploring those links were minimal.

 And yet, some of these papers should be read.

-I don’t know all of the classic papers of the Semantic Web, and whether or not many of these are ones that fit into that category.
+I don’t know all of the classic papers of the Semantic Web and whether or not many of these fit into that category.
 But that’s why I’m sharing links to them – so that we can work on learning that together.